Day 4 - Bridges and Beasts on the GR65 : Saint-Privat-d'Allier to Saugues

-Soon after leaving the village we came to the Chapel of Saint James and the adjacent ruins of a tower, which were perched high atop a rocky outcrop overlooking a valley and a town.
+Soon after leaving the village, we came to the Chapel of Saint James and the adjacent ruins of a tower, which were perched high atop a rocky outcrop overlooking a valley and a town.

-The chapel was very small, but had a lovely stained glass window depicting a pilgrim, and it was quite magical inside.
+The chapel was very small but had a lovely stained glass window depicting a pilgrim, and it was quite magical inside.
 As we looked out over the vast landscape, we didn't yet realize that we would be walking down into the valley below and then back up the other side!

-As we descended into the valley, mostly on paved road and gravel tracks, we kept a close watch for lizards.
+As we descended into the valley, mostly on paved roads and gravel tracks, we kept a close watch for lizards.
 We saw several different kinds, the most impressive being a large green one with a bright blue head.
-They were sunning themselves on the side of the trail and hidden among the wildflowers in among the rocks.
+They were sunning themselves on the side of the trail and hidden among the wildflowers among the rocks.

 After the town we had a very steep climb out of the valley, passing a small chapel built into the side of the cliff.
-It was beautiful, but closed.
+It was beautiful but closed.

-In that area we saw some truly amazing rock formations - huge cliffs with swirling layers of rock and column like patterns.
+In that area, we saw some truly amazing rock formations - huge cliffs with swirling layers of rock and column-like patterns.
 The cliffs were full of swallows, busily nesting and searching for insects.

 There is a legend in this region that a beast resembling a wolf with enormous teeth and a sweeping tail killed 100 people between 1764 and 1767.
 It apparently ran a muck until Jean Chastel, a local, dealt with it.

 Our accommodations in Saugues are in the Gite Margeride.
-Our room resembles a dorm room, and seems to be adjacent to a boy's school.
-It is basic but very clean and light, and the receptionist is extremely nice and helpful, and speaks a little English.
+Our room resembles a dorm room and seems to be adjacent to a boy's school.
+It is basic but very clean and light, and the receptionist is extremely nice and helpful and speaks a little English.

 We walked around town, selected some delicious fresh peaches and apples for a snack from the local grocery store, and visited the Church of Saint Medard, which is dedicated to Saint Benilde, the patron saint of Saugues.
 It was a beautiful church inside, with parts dating back to the 13th century.

-After exploring we returned for a communal meal at the gite, which consisted of bread, wine, salad, cheese, pasta, chicken, and a delicious raspberry flan for desert.
+After exploring we returned for a communal meal at the gite, which consisted of bread, wine, salad, cheese, pasta, chicken, and a delicious raspberry flan for dessert.
 We spent the evening strolling around the town and attempting to sort out our accommodations for the next few days.

 We had heard reports that this trail was not too full, even during the busy season, but the place we had planned to stay in tomorrow is full, as are the next couple, so we will be staying a ways off the main trail in Lajo.
 Adventures to be had!